An Incident at the Opera Ball on Mardi Gras in 1778: Monday, 16 March 1778: The duel in the Bois de Boulogne

-Depending on the source of information, the Duc de Bourbon is said to have wounded the Comte d'Artois in the hand.
-However, in the statements of the contemporary witnesses, in particular the Baron de Besenval and the Chevalier de Crussol, there is no mention of any actual injuries to either prince.
+The duel lasted about six minutes.
+Depending on the source of information, the Duc de Bourbon is said to have wounded the Comte d'Artois either in the hand or in the arm.
+However, in the accounts of contemporary witnesses – particularly the Baron de Besenval and the Chevalier de Crussol – there is no mention of any actual injuries to either prince.

 A princely apology and a royal dinner at the Hôtel de Besenval

-Venue of the Royal Dinner after the duel: It was in this room at the Hôtel de Besenval, the now called Salon des perroquets, where the Baron de Besenval had gathered his guests for dinner on 16 March 1778, including the Comte d'Artois, the Duc de Polignac and the Chevalier de Crussol.
-The new neoclassical dining room was only built in 1782, by the architect Alexandre-Théodore Brongniart.
+Venue of the Royal Dinner after the duel: The room at the Hôtel de Besenval, now called the Salon des perroquets, where the Baron de Besenval gathered his guests for dinner on 16 March 1778, including the Comte d'Artois, the Duc de Polignac and the Chevalier de Crussol.
+The neoclassical dining room was not built until 1782, by the architect Alexandre-Théodore Brongniart.

-Following the duel of the Comte d'Artois and the Duc de Bourbon in the Bois de Boulogne, the delegation of the Comte d'Artois went – as intended – to the Hôtel de Besenval, the town house of the Baron de Besenval, where the queen's secretary, Campan, was already waiting for them.
-He brought the queen's answer to the Baron de Besenval, according to which she – and also the king – considered his suggestion to be excellent that the Comte d'Artois should also apologise personally to the Duchesse de Bourbon.
+Following the duel between the Comte d'Artois and the Duc de Bourbon in the Bois de Boulogne, the Comte d'Artois's delegation proceeded – as intended – to the Hôtel de Besenval, the town house of the Baron de Besenval, where the queen's secretary, Campan, was already waiting for them.
+He delivered the queen's response to the Baron de Besenval, according to which she – and the king as well – considered it an excellent suggestion that the Comte d'Artois should also personally apologise to the Duchesse de Bourbon.
 The Comte d'Artois agreed.
-Accompanied by the Chevalier de Crussol and the Baron de Besenval, the Comte d'Artois went to the Palais Bourbon to personally apologise to the Duchesse de Bourbon.
+Accompanied by the Chevalier de Crussol and the Baron de Besenval, he then went to the Palais Bourbon to offer his personal apology to the Duchesse de Bourbon.

 Back at the Hôtel de Besenval, the Comte d'Artois, the Chevalier de Crussol and the Baron de Besenval were already expected by the Duc de Polignac.
-He brought the message to the Comte d'Artois that the queen wanted him to inform the king about what had happened.
-The Baron de Besenval suggested to the Comte d'Artois that he, the baron, would prepare a draft for him regarding the letter to the king, which he could then copy in his own handwriting after dinner.
-The baron suggested that the Comte d'Artois also uses this opportunity to apologise to the king for the inconvenience.
-After all, the king had forbidden a duel.
-While the gentlemen were having dinner at the Hôtel de Besenval, the baron's draft letter was proofread and approved by the Chevalier de Crussol and the Duc de Polignac and then copied by the Comte d'Artois and sent by courier to the king at the Château de Versailles.
-The king and the queen were touched by the letter and the king exercised leniency towards the Comte d'Artois and the Duc de Bourbon for having carried out a duel even though he had strictly forbidden it.
+He brought the message to the Comte d'Artois that the queen wished him to inform the king of what had taken place.
+The Baron de Besenval suggested that he would prepare a draft of the letter to the king, which the Comte d'Artois could then copy in his own hand after dinner.
+He also suggested that the Comte d'Artois take the opportunity to apologise to the king for the inconvenience, since the king had expressly forbidden a duel.
+While the gentlemen were dining at the Hôtel de Besenval, the baron's draft letter was reviewed and approved by the Chevalier de Crussol and the Duc de Polignac, after which it was copied by the Comte d'Artois and sent by courier to the king at the Château de Versailles.
+The king and queen were moved by the letter, and the king showed leniency towards the Comte d'Artois and the Duc de Bourbon for having engaged in a duel despite his strict prohibition.